melowntech/vts-browser-js/README.md

 * [VTS Browser API](https://github.com/Melown/vts-browser-js/wiki)

+## Prebuild libraies and demos
+In case you do not want to build libray, there is a [link](https://github.com/Melown/vts-browser-js/releasesi) where you can find latest compiled libraries with demo examples.

 ## Build system
 The build system uses [webpack module bundler](http://webpack.github.io/).
 Typical development cycle starts with `npm install` for installation of